 About AIMS, the Industry Initiative and the Next Einstein Initiative

-The African Institute for Mathematical Sciences (AIMS) is a pan-African network of centres of excellence for post graduate training, research and public engagement in mathematical sciences.
+The African Institute for Mathematical Sciences (AIMS) is a pan-African network of centres of excellence for postgraduate training, research and public engagement in mathematical sciences.
 Its mission is to enable Africa’s brightest students to flourish as independent thinkers, problem solvers and innovators capable of propelling Africa’s future scientific, educational and economic self-sufficiency.
-AIMS was founded in 2003 and has produced more than 1200 graduates, about one third of whom are women.
+AIMS was founded in 2003 and has produced more than 1200 graduates, about one-third of whom are women.
 The AIMS Industry Initiative seeks to maximise the opportunities and potential for mathematical sciences to contribute to African economies through human capital, knowledge transfer and applied research for scientific and technological excellence.
 The initiative links mathematical sciences to the needs of industry as we focus on filling the skills gap in Africa.
-The goal of the AIMS Next Einstein Initiative (AIMS-NEI) is to build 15 centres of excellence across Africa by 2023.
 To learn more, please visit nexteinstein.org.